Witko/nvidia-xrun/README.md

+**IMPORTANT: Please do not use anymore.
+Nvida has released for some years new proprietary drivers that works well.
+So this project is not usefull anymore.**
+That's why it has been archived.

 # nvidia-xrun
 These utility scripts aim to make the life easier for nvidia cards users.
 It started with a revelation that bumblebee in current state offers very poor performance.
 This solution offers a bit more complicated procedure but offers a full GPU utilization(in terms of linux drivers)